Attendee Health & Safety

 Details of any active alerts, along with a weather forecast for Austin can be found here.

-If it becomes necessary to cancel or postpone any SXSW events due to inclement weather (such as lightning, strong winds, or heavy rains) updates will be issued on SXSW social media channels and through the SXSW GO mobile app.
+If it becomes necessary to cancel or postpone any SXSW events due to inclement weather (such as lightning, strong winds, or heavy rains) updates will be issued on SXSW social media channels and through the SXSW EDU GO mobile app.
 We recommend downloading and following these information sources before leaving home.

 EVENT POLICIES